About me

 Photography: Sam J Burdall

 In 2024, I had the pleasure and honour of acting as celebrant at my sister’s wedding.
-I loved the process of writing a ceremony that was personal to Laura and Edd.
-It was a reflection of who they are and how they wanted to celebrate.
+I loved the process of writing a ceremony that was truly personal to Laura and Edd - a reflection of who they are and how they wanted to celebrate.

 Performing the ceremony in front of friends and family was slightly more daunting than teaching a classroom full of 34 boys (for my job at the time).
-Once I settled in, I found it to be such a special experience.
-Afterwards I received a lot of positive feedback: how much they enjoyed the ceremony, how well they thought I did and a number of them told me I should be doing this as a profession.
+Once I settled in, I found it to be an incredibly special experience.
+Afterwards, I received a great deal of positive feedback: how much people enjoyed the ceremony, how well they thought I did, and several told me I should be doing this professionally.

-That summer I was a guest at a few other weddings.
-It saw a contrast of officiating styles and, importantly, the differences between something personal (celebrant) and something more routine (registrar).
+That summer, I was a guest at a few other weddings, where clear I saw a contrast of officiating styles - and, importantly, the difference between something deeply personal (a celebrant-led wedding) and something more routine (a registrar-led wedding).

-I started to think about the suggestions of becoming a celebrant more seriously and that’s where I find myself today, making this a profession.
-I believe that weddings are such a special day and I believe that they should reflect the personality and values of the couple.
+I began to take the suggestions of becoming a celebrant more seriously, and that’s how I find myself here today, turning this into a profession.
+I believe weddings are a truly special occasion and should reflect the personality and values of the couple at the heart of them.

-My background is varied, ranging from conservation to HR to teaching to even sales way back when.
-It’s these multitudes of experiences, along with a performing arts and sports-centred childhood that have shaped my ability to hold a room and tell and story.
-As a teacher, I was often praised for my ability to hold the attention of students in an engaging manner and explain complex concepts in a very simple way.
-It’s through both the natural presence, combined with my training and development in telling stories and communication that has brought me to my ability to deliver a enjoyable, personal wedding to the highest standard.
+My background is varied, ranging from conservation to HR, teaching to even sales earlier in my career.
+These experiences, combined with a performing arts and sports-centred childhood, have shaped my ability to hold a room and tell a story.
+As a teacher, I was often praised for my ability to engage students and explain complex ideas in a clear and accessible way.
+It’s this natural presence, alongside my training and experience in communication and storytelling, that has enables me to deliver warm, engaging, and personal wedding ceremonies to the highest standard.